rei/rei-cedar-docs/docs/components/text/README.md

   - [WCAG SC 1.4.8: Visual presentation](https://www.w3.org/TR/WCAG20/#visual-audio-contrast-visual-presentation): Cedar Design System text component provides for spacing for:
     - Within paragraphs, line spacing is at least 1.5 times font height

-# Implementation:
+# Implementation

-To work as intended, Tokens, Utility classes and Component require both `cdr-reset.css` and access to the REI Brand fonts. for more information on how to access these resources visit the [developer getting started](https://rei.github.io/rei-cedar-docs/getting-started/as-a-developer#setting-up-projects) page.
+To work as intended, tokens, utility classes, and component require both `cdr-reset.css` and access to the REI brand fonts.
+For more information on how to access these resources, visit the [developer getting started](https://rei.github.io/rei-cedar-docs/getting-started/as-a-developer#setting-up-projects) page.

 The global text default `cdr-text-default` is defined in each of the available cdr-container classes as well as the Cedar reset.
-Make sure that all content is contained in one of the [available container classes](https://rei.github.io/rei-cedar-docs/layout/responsive/#standard-vs-fluid-container)
+Ensure that all content is contained in one of the [available container classes](https://rei.github.io/rei-cedar-docs/layout/responsive/#standard-vs-fluid-container).

-The cedar text css selectors provide no spacing values other than letter-spacing and line-height.
+The Cedar text css selectors provide no spacing values other than letter-spacing and line-height.

-For proper spacing between blocks of text, use the [cedar spacing options](../..//layout/spacing/)
+For proper spacing between blocks of text, use the [cedar spacing options](../..//layout/spacing/).

-The cedar text options can be utilized by your application via [token mixins](https://www.npmjs.com/package/@rei/cdr-tokens), [utility classes](https://www.npmjs.com/package/@rei/cedar) or through the [cdr-text component](https://www.npmjs.com/package/@rei/cedar).
+The Cedar text options can be utilized by your application using the [token mixins](https://www.npmjs.com/package/@rei/cdr-tokens), [utility classes](https://www.npmjs.com/package/@rei/cedar) or through the [cdr-text component](https://www.npmjs.com/package/@rei/cedar).

-## Text Token mixins
+## Text Token Mixins

 Cedar uses design tokens to store typographic attributes that represent the fundamental decisions of Cedar’s visual language.

 For a complete list of Cedar design tokens, visit the [Cedar Tokens](https://rei.github.io/rei-cedar-tokens/) page.

-## Utility classes
+## Utility Classes

 `cdr-text` styles are available as a standalone css classes for users unable or preferring not to add custom styles to their applications, and who are unable to use the `cdr-text` vue.js component.